fhgomes/lightweight-spring-actuator-monitor/.ai/context.md

 A zero-dependency, single-file HTML dashboard that provides real-time monitoring of Spring Boot Actuator metrics with an educational focus.
 It serves as both a monitoring tool and a learning platform for understanding JVM performance metrics.

+## Privacy & Security Focus

+Our dashboard stands out for its strong privacy-first approach:

+1. **Zero Data Collection**
+   - No metrics storage
+   - No user tracking
+   - No external dependencies

+2. **Transparency**
+   - Single-file architecture
+   - Open-source code
+   - Clear documentation

+3. **Security by Design**
+   - Client-side only
+   - No server requirements
+   - CORS-aware implementation

 ## Core Problems Solved

 1. **Complexity Gap**